 www.issw.com - The ISSW is an annual meeting of professionals who work in the field of snow science and winter recreation.
 It is the only such conference and has been on-going since 1976.
 It is truly international with participants from countries worldwide where winter sports are popular, including professionals from Europe, Russia, Asia, Australia, New Zealand, and North and South America.

 The workshop is designed to bring together practitioners such as ski patrollers and mountain guides, forecasters who may work for ski companies, departments of transportation, the U.S. Forest Service, mining and agriculture engineers, scientists who teach and research snow science and others who participate in the world of snow.
 In addition, it provides an opportunity for local mountain user groups to participate in a higher level learning environment.

 The David Pettigrew Foundation is a ISSW sponsor and provides scholarships to worthy Washington based ski patrollers to attend ISSW Workshops.

 www.nsaa.org - The NSAA is a non-profit, national umbrella trade association that represents the ski resort industry in the United States.
-It is located suburban Denver and its members include more than 330 ski areas, which entertain more than 90% of all skier visits in the country annually.
+Its members include more than 330 ski areas, which entertain more than 90% of all skier visits in the country annually.
 In addition, its members include 34 ski areas in Canada, dozens of other ski areas around the globe, and scores of ski industry manufacturers and suppliers.